 When the key is closed and Q1 is off (no sounder current flowing), the voltage across R5 is nearly equal to the loop supply voltage, somewhere between +5 and +130 volts.
 The voltage across R5 is also applied to the clamping circuit formed by R6, D2 and D3, to keep the voltage applied to the positive op-amp input between DTR+0.7 volts on the high side and -0.7 volts on the low side.
 Additionally, the current flowing into the op-amp due to excessive voltages is limited by R6.
 Regardless of the specific voltage of the loop supply, when the key is closed and Q1 is off, the voltage on the positive op-amp input is greater than the voltage on the negative op-amp input (+0.7 VDC) and in this condition the output of the op-amp (signal lead DSR) is near the positive supply voltage, +6VDC, telling the computer that the key is closed.

 Now consider the case of key closed and Q1 fully on, conducting current.
 Also imagine that D5 and D6 were shunted by a shorting strap, so that they were no longer operational.
-In this case with the key closed and Q1 on, causing sounder loop current to flow, the voltage across Q1 would be nearly zero and thus the voltage across R5 would be nearly zero (some voltage would be across R5 due to the voltage drop across R10) and the positive op-amp input would be near zero, which is the same condition as when the key is open.
+In this case with the key closed and Q1 on, causing sounder loop current to flow, the voltage across Q1 would be nearly zero and thus the voltage across R5 would be nearly zero (some small voltage would be across R5 due to the voltage drop across R10) and the positive op-amp input would be near zero, which is the same condition as when the key is open.
 So the computer would not know the correct state of the telegraph key when Q1 was conducting.

 Now consider the shunt removed from D5 and D6, so that they are operational.
 With D5 and D6 returned to the circuit, and with the key closed and Q1 conducting, the voltage across R5 is now at least +1.4 volts due to the voltage drop across D5 and D6.
-That +1.4 volt input, is greater than the +0.7 volts on the negative op-amp input, causing the output of the op-amp (signal lead DSR) to be near the positive supply voltage, +6VDC, telling the computer that the key is closed.
+That +1.4 volt input is greater than the +0.7 volts on the negative op-amp input, which causes the output of the op-amp (signal lead DSR) to be near the positive supply voltage, +6VDC, telling the computer that the key is closed.
 With D5 and D6 in circuit as shown on the schematic, the DSR signal now reflects the state of the key regardless of whether Q1 is on or off.

-If you use a serial card installed internally in your computer, rather than a USB to RS-232 cable, you may find that the signal voltages are +12VDC and -12VDC rather than +6VDC and -6VDC as found on the USB to RS-232 cable.
+If you use an RS-232 serial card installed internally in your computer, rather than a USB to RS-232 cable, you may find that the signal voltages are +12VDC and -12VDC rather than +6VDC and -6VDC as found on the USB to RS-232 cable.
 The MorseKOB interface should work with either system voltage.

 In this document I use the convention of “electrical current” flowing from a positive electrode to a negative electrode.
-Other readers may be more familiar with the convention of “electron flow” from a negative electrode to a positive electrode.
+Some readers may be more familiar with the convention of “electron flow” from a negative electrode to a positive electrode.
 Both perspectives are correct.